Yes, it’s time to clean your chicken coop, and in this article, detailed step by step instructions have been given.

 - Scrape poop off the floor

 - Disinfect and wash concrete floors or other floor types different from wooden floors. (you might use homemade non toxic for disinfection)

 - Filled up wooden floors with materials

-I didn’t forget to mention that chicken poop is everywhere.
+I didn’t forget to mention that chicken poop is still everywhere.

 For that reason, you must keep water and food off the nesting boxes or nesting bars.

 Of course, you are right; they will poop inside them.

 Thus, you have to keep the feeder hanging in the middle of the coop.

 This disallows popping around or in the feeder.

 Also, it allows their water system to be kept right next to it.